- Specifications

 Summary

-The predefined configuration of input parameters allows rule-based AI agents to efficiently process customer concerns.
-In combination with business logic, the data is structured, checked, and automatically processed, resulting in precise processing with minimal manual effort.Business Logic
+The pre-configured input parameters allow rule-based AI agents to efficiently process customer concerns.
+In conjunction with the business logic, data is structured, checked, appropriately displayed in the UI, and automatically processed.
+This results in precise processing with minimal manual effort.Business Logic

-Functionality and ExampleThe Business Logic defines how an AI agent processes input parameters and makes decisions based on them.
-It ensures that customer requests are structured, checked, processed, and executed correctly.
+Functioning and ExampleThe Business Logic defines how an AI agent processes input parameters and, based on this, makes decisions.
+It ensures that customer inquiries are structured, processed, and correctly executed.

-After capturing the relevant input parameters, the business logic takes over the processing.
-This includes:- Checks for completeness and plausibility
+After the relevant input parameters have been recorded, the Business Logic takes over the processing.
+This includes:- Completeness and plausibility checks

 - Validation of data based on predefined rules

-- Triggering of actions based on the results of the checks
+- Initiation of actions based on the results of the tests

 The business logic can be implemented in:- PHP (8.2)